devanshmesson/Major-Project-1/Readme.md

 2.Move the code files that are included in that particular model's folder into the folder "fold".
 3.Run "main.py" file.

-This team no. 1, The topic of our project is video analytics which is done under the guidance of Dr.Amit Singh.
+This is team no. 1, The topic of our project is video analytics which is done under the guidance of Dr.Amit Singh.

 Team members include:
 Devansh Messon (500067983)